Walking and Running

 - Don’t feel bad if you have to skip a day, just stay positive and look forward to the next session!

 - Make sure you’re having fun!
-Yes, you will get tired and sweaty, but if take notice of your surroundings, play some music and smile, you are on your way to making a
+Yes, you will get tired and sweaty, but if take notice of your surroundings, play some music and smile, you are on your way to making a beneficial routine!

 What is a Morton’s neuroma?